toimc/vue-markdown-shiki/packages/vue-components/README.md

 ## Features

 - Vue 3 integration for easy component development
-- Shiki integration for efficient code syntax highlighting
+- Shiki integration for efficient code syntax highlighting, with automatic dynamic loading of language packages
 - Markdown-it integration for powerful Markdown parsing
 - Customizable code highlighting and Markdown parsing options
 - Copy and download functionality
 - Two components provided: `VueMarkdownIt` and `VueMarkDownHeader`
   - `VueMarkdownIt` renders native Markdown strings and includes `VueMarkDownHeader` by default
   - `VueMarkDownHeader` provides a menu for copy and download functionality
+- Responsive styles for optimal display on any device
+- ChatGPT-like output mode for a unique user experience

 ## Options